katherinelee703/tech-portfolio/docs/projects.md

 ### Summary

-During the COVID-19 pandemic, the various social distancing protocols are preventing many people from visiting shelters to adopt pets.
+During the COVID-19 pandemic, the various social distancing protocols have prevented many people from visiting shelters to adopt pets.

-Our smart mobile app solves this problem by letting users search for adoptable dogs from the comfort and safety of their homes.
+Our smart mobile app solves this problem by letting users search for, favorite, and connect with adoptable dogs in shelters near them from the comfort and safety of their homes.

-It matches user-uploaded dog images to similar adoptable dogs, allows a user to conduct filtered searches based on desired traits,

-and even recommends adoptable dogs based on the user’s in-app activity.
+It matches user-uploaded dog images to similar adoptable dogs, allows a user to conduct filtered searches based on desired traits, and even recommends adoptable dogs based on the user’s in-app activity.

-### Overview
+### Tech Stack

+- Client Side:
+  - Expo, React Native, Redux
+- Server Side:
+  - Heroku, Node.js, Express, Sequelize, PostgreSQL
+- REST APIs:

+  - Clarifai, Petfinder, Google Maps

-- <a href="https://github.com/sense-5/shelter-in-pets#readme">See our Github README for a visual tutorial</a>
+> <a href="https://github.com/sense-5/shelter-in-pets#readme">See our Github README for a visual tutorial</a>
+>
-- <a href="https://kateres2021.s3.amazonaws.com/Shelter-In-Pets-Overview.pdf">Or check out our Project Overview</a>
+> <a href="https://kateres2021.s3.amazonaws.com/Shelter-In-Pets-Overview.pdf">Or check out our Project Overview slides</a>

+### Preview

 <img src="./assets/sip-preview.png" width="100%">